APogue/APogue.github.io/pages/projects.md

 The analysis is built around a controlled comparison framework:

 - Primary predictor: group identity
-- Key controls: incident severity, media visibility, and policy violations
+- Key controls: incident severity and media visibility

 Two tests guide the design:

-- Cross-group test — hold severity, visibility, and policy violations constant to see whether identity alone predicts institutional response.
+- Cross-group test — hold severity and visibility constant to see whether identity alone predicts institutional response.
-- Within-group test — hold identity constant; then test one factor at a time (severity, visibility, or policy violations) to see whether it drives response differences.
+- Within-group test — hold identity constant; then test one factor at a time (severity or visibility) to see whether it drives response differences.

-This structure ensures the study can distinguish whether outcomes are shaped more by group identity or by other contextual factors.
+This structure ensures the study can distinguish whether outcomes are shaped more by group identity or by other neutral factors.

 ### Transparency and Auditability